Who Should See a Sports Medicine Specialist?

 - Hips - pain lifting legs, sharp radiating pain, snapping and locking

-- Legs - Achilles tendon pain or numbness, hamstring tears and shin splints
+- Legs - Achilles tendon pain, muscle strains or tears, and shin splints

 - Swollen muscles